kohlerj/PicoPendant/README.md

 - Axis selection XYZ
 - Multiplier selection: 1X - 1mm, 10X - 0.1mm and 100X - 0.01mm
-- Homing by pushing Y for 2sec
+- Homing by holding Y for 2sec
-- Reset by pushing X for 2sec
+- Reset by holding X and Z for 2sec

 ## An "open" BOM